 Known best for his innovative and confrontational uses of calligraphy, Xu seeks to challenge our perceptions, sometimes by combining elements of different languages or using characters themselves as compositional tools.
 All of his work reflects an intension to make us reconsider our relationship to the things, such as language, that surround us in daily life and shape our worldview.

-The exhibition will include the newest in Xu's “Backround Stories” (a series of large reproductions of traditional Chinese landscape paintings, created using the shadows of plant material); a book, video and other ephemera collected from throughout of the project; and for a
+The exhibition will include the newest in Xu's “Backround Stories” (a series of large reproductions of traditional Chinese landscape paintings, created using the shadows of plant material); a book, video and other ephemera collected from throughout of the project; and for a separate piece, titled “1st Class,” 500,000 cigarettes have been arranged either filter-side-up or tobacco-side-up, to create the impression of an enormous tiger skin rug.

 Following the Tiananmen Square protests of 1989, Xu came under scrutiny from the Chinese government for his work “Book from the Sky,” which consisted of books and scrolls filled with elegant but meaningless printed characters.
 In search of greater artistic freedom, Xu accepted a position as honorary fellow at the University of Wisconsin in 1990, and later enrolled at the University of South Dakota to study bookmaking.